Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation

-Figure \ref{fig:2} shows an overview of our MAMP method for video object segmentation.
-As shown in Fig.~\ref{fig:2}(a), MAMP is trained with the reconstruction task to learn feature representations and construct robust spatio-temporal correspondences between a pair of frames in the same video.
+Fig.~\ref{fig:2} shows an overview of our method for VOS.
+MAMP is trained with the reconstruction task to learn feature representations and construct robust spatio-temporal correspondences between pairs of frames from the same video.
 Hence, \emph{zero} annotation is required to train the model.
 During inference, MAMP segments the frames in a sequential manner.
-As shown in Fig.~\ref{fig:2}(b), selected past frames with their features (\emph{Key}) and object masks (\emph{Value}) are stored in the memory bank for future reference, and the current frame is encoded into \emph{Query}.
-Subsequently, the motion-aware spatio-temporal matching module calculates the spatio-temporal affinity matrix between \emph{Key} and \emph{Query}, and mask propagation is achieved by multiplying the warped \emph{Value} with the spatio-temporal affinity matrix.
-The size-aware image feature alignment module also participates in the mask propagation process to prevent misalignment.
+The parameter sharing encoder is used to extract frame-wise features and the motion-aware spatio-temporal matching module propagates the masks from the past frames to the current frame according to the spatio-temporal affinity matrix.
+The size-aware image feature alignment module also facilitates the mask propagation to prevent misalignment.

-\subsection{Self-supervised Feature Representation \\ Learning}
+\subsection{Self-supervised Feature Representation Learning}

-We use the reconstruction task for feature representation learning and robust spatio-temporal matching.
-Since the channel correlation in $Lab$ color space is smaller than that of $RGB$ color space \cite{ColorTransfer}, we randomly dropout one channel from the $ab$ channels in $Lab$ color space as the target to be reconstructed.
-Dropout preserves enough information for the input and avoids trivial solutions.
-The model is forced to learn the general feature representations and the spatio-temporal correspondences between the reference frames and query frames instead of learning how to predict the missing channel based on the observed channels.
-Therefore, in this paper, frames are converted into $Lab$ color space and channel dropout on the $ab$ channels is used to generate reconstruction targets.

-To minimize the reconstruction loss, the semantically similar pixels between reference frames and query frames are forced to have highly correlated feature representations, while the semantically dissimilar pixels are forced to have weakly correlated feature representations.
+We use the reconstruction task for self-supervised feature representation learning and robust spatio-temporal matching.
+Since the channel correlation in $Lab$ color space is smaller than that of $RGB$ \cite{ColorTransfer}, we randomly dropout one of the $ab$ channels and make the $Lab$ color as the reconstruction target.
+Dropout preserves enough information for the input while avoiding trivial solutions.
+Therefore, the model learns the general feature representations and the spatio-temporal correspondences between the reference and query frames instead of learning how to predict the missing channel from the observed channels.
+To minimize the reconstruction loss, semantically similar pixels between reference and query frames are forced to have highly correlated feature representations, while semantically dissimilar pixels are forced to have weakly correlated feature representations.
 Finally, the reconstruction target of the query frames is predicted according to the highly correlated ROIs in the reference frames.